-MH: Thanks Mel.
+MH: Thanks, Mel.
 Well, I’m Michelle Hasani and my business is Revive and Thrive.
 It’s about workplace wellness, leadership and lifestyle coaching.
 And I’ve been in business for about three years now.
 So my background is in leadership policy.

 I work a lot for not-for-profits, in government organizations, which is where those services will come into play.
-For me, starting out in business, I had been in leadership for a long time and realized that I didn’t actually loved what I was doing anymore, and I guess the flow had gone out of it.
+For me, starting out in business, I had been in leadership for a long time and realized that I didn’t actually love what I was doing anymore, and I guess the flow had gone out of it.

 I had an aging father who was ill and I had a young daughter at the same time so it was just a combination of things and reflecting and thinking I’m not loving what I do anymore.
 And there must be a better way of doing life.
 So following that I went and worked for the government for a little while.
 And for about five years and did some really interesting pieces of work.

 During that time I started thinking about where I wanted to be long-term and coaching was the bit in the equation that I loved doing as a leader and as a manager.
-But I didn’t really get the opportunity to do it because there were so many other parameters that were influencing my time and then having had a cancer experience within the mix of that, I recognize that prevention was an important piece.
+But I didn’t really get the opportunity to do it because there were so many other parameters that were influencing my time and then having had a cancer experience within the mix of that, I recognised that prevention was an important piece.

-Our health system, while fragmented, was awesome at providing treatment but not awesome at helping a person, really make behavior change or reclaim their health and wellness post-intervention of some really heavy-duty chemoradiotherapy, lots of surgeries, that kind of thing.
+Our health system, while fragmented, was awesome at providing treatment but not awesome at helping a person, really make behaviour change or reclaim their health and wellness post-intervention of some really heavy-duty chemoradiotherapy, lots of surgeries, that kind of thing.
 So, often our system leaves people broken rather than cured.

 So that’s kind of where I started thinking, what did I want to be doing?
 I wanted to help people with prevention which is far better than cure.

-MW: You’ve talked about the gaps in healthcare, and it’s an interesting thing, and people often say what’s the value of coaching, and when you think about somebody having been through such a significant journey and then being on their own in between visits to their doctor or their specialist or whatever.
+MW: You’ve talked about the gaps in healthcare, and it’s an interesting thing, people often say what’s the value of coaching, and when you think about somebody having been through such a significant journey and then being on their own in between visits to their doctor or their specialist or whatever.
 It’s a lot to deal with.
 It’s not just like you broke an ankle.
 It’s a it’s a life-changing experience, right?
-And you have to maybe rethink and re navigate your life going forward and who’s going to help you with that?
+And you have to maybe rethink and re-navigate your life going forward and who’s going to help you with that?